Starfish-develop/Starfish/README.md

 * Meszaros: SDSS-III APOGEE, describes APOGEE pipeline
 * Kurusowa: how line profiles can trace gas
 * Alaca: accretion properties using X-shooter
+* Buchhave 2012 has parameters for many KOI's.
+We can access all the TRES data easily.